 Listening to Our Worst Hits Album, On Repeat

 When we experience regret, we are choosing to relive our past.
-We are replaying our broken narrative over and over again and living as though it is still true, even though it has long stopped explaining the world well for us, and even though it continues to hurt us.
+We are replaying our broken narrative over and over again.
+We are living as though the past is still true, even though it has long stopped explaining the world well for us, and even though the broken narrative continues to hurt us.13